turbopypip/pc-enjoyer2.0/README.md

-# The website witch you can use to know how to build your PC
+# The website wich you can use to know how to build your PC